Isolde Beidler: Frictions with the family

-Isolde gave birth to Franz Wilhelm Beidler, Richard Wagner's first (and till 1917 only) grandchild on 16 October 1901, and signs of family harmony briefly surfaced.
+Isolde gave birth to Franz Wilhelm Beidler, Richard Wagner's first (and until 1917 only) grandchild on 16 October 1901, and signs of family harmony briefly surfaced.
 "I don't think one can imagine a more beautiful or more loving mother", the grandmother gushed to a friend, "...she refuses to be parted from the child, feeds it herself & says she can't describe the pleasure she feels when the child takes her breast in its mouth".
 Between 1902 and 1905 the couple lived in Moscow and St. Petersburg where Beidler held a post as Imperial Music Director.
 After they returned to Colmdorf relations broke down completely between Isolde's husband and her mother, who wrote a letter to Beidler on 11 August 1906 assuring him that if Isolde were to ask her for advice on the matter she would advise her daughter to separate from him as a matter of urgency.
 It was dishonourable for a man "to live on his wife's money, and to do nothing, and to allow his debts to be paid off by others against whom he behaves as you behave against us".
-Isolde tried to mediate with her mother on behalf of her husband, but it seems that by now the Beidlers were coming to be seen increasingly as outsiders by the rest of the family.
+Isolde tried to mediate with her mother on behalf of her husband, but it seemed that by that point the Beidlers were coming to be seen increasingly as outsiders by the rest of the family.
 It did not help that Siegfried Wagner was only a couple of years older than Beidler, and had become inclined to view his brother-in-law as a potential rival for the conductors' podium at Bayreuth Festspielhaus, where in 1908 Siegfried took over the artistic directorship from his mother.
 Franz Beidler had returned from Russia to conduct The Ring in 1904, but his 1906 Parsifal turned out to be his last appearance as a conductor at Bayreuth.
 In the angry letter that Cosima sent to Beidler in August 1906, she shared her opinion that he had "proved incapable" in respect of both productions.